To delight in conquest is to delight in slaughter

 A first few flights are flown, nose-probing weaknesses.

 As man-to-man his misfits miss,

 Won’t be a second chance wi’ them Germans!”

-Sarge shouts out, “March!” off they all sail
+As Sarge shouts, “March!” off they all sail

 Into the nearest pub,

-Not looking like Britain’s front line, more like a rambler club.
+Not looking like Britain’s front line, more like a rambling club.